qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * Fraction of unique features, regardless of abundance
      * **Citation**: *Jaccard, P. (1908).
 “Nouvellesrecherches sur la distribution florale.”
 Bull.
 Soc.
 V and.
 Sci.
 Nat., (44):223-270.*
     * **Kulczynski dissimilarity index**: Measures Kulczynski dissimilarity index
-     * Detects underlying ecological gradients
-     * Describing the dissimilarity between two communities.
+     * Describes the dissimilarity between two samples
      * **Citation**: *Kulcynski, S. (1927).
 “Die Pflanzenassoziationen der Pieninen.
 Bulletin International de l’Academie Polonaise des Sciences et des Lettres”.
 Classe des Sciences Mathematiques et Naturelles.
 57-203.*
     * **Mahalanobis distance**: Calculates Mahalanobis distance
-     * How many standard deviations one point is away from the mean
+     * How many standard deviations one sample is away from the mean
      * Unitless and scale-invariant
      * Takes into account the correlations of the data set
      * **Citation**: *Mahalanobis, Chandra, P. (1936).
 "On the generalised distance in statistics".
 Proceedings of the National Institute of Sciences of India.
 2 (1): 49–55.*